-When a plastic material is fabricated into an object like a film or any other form, e.g. via molding, extrusion, thermoforming; the surface is not in equilibrium.
-The process creates a surface that didn’t exist before and this means that the fresh surface has a low concentration of substances in the bulk material, like plasticizers.
+When a plastic material is fabricated into an object like a film or any other form, e.g. via molding, extrusion, or thermoforming, the surface is not in equilibrium.
+The process creates a surface that didn’t exist before, and this means that the fresh surface has a low concentration of substances in the bulk material, like plasticizers.
 These surfaces also have a very high surface energy.
-A high energy surface is a surface that is very reactive and very interested in bonding with molecules it may come into contact with.
+A high-energy surface is a surface that is very reactive and very interested in bonding with molecules it may come into contact with.
 The higher the energy a surface has, the quicker it wants to reach equilibrium and stop being so reactive.

-The rate and extent to which the polymer system moves towards equilibrium depends on:
+The rate and extent to which the polymer system moves toward equilibrium depends on:

-- Concentration of additive in polymer - High concentration favors blooming
+- The concentration of additive in polymer - High concentration favors blooming

-- Solubility of additive: molecular structure (solubility parameter)
+- Solubility of the additive: molecular structure (solubility parameter)

-- Temperature: affects mobility and solubility - High temperature increases mobility more than solubility
+- Temperature: affects mobility and solubility - High temperature increases mobility more than the solubility

-- Surface energy of material - High surface energy materials favor blooming
+- The surface energy of material - High surface energy materials favor blooming

 What You Need to Know About Corona Treatment of Polymers

 Even though a polymer with a high surface energy can be susceptible to blooming, to make a surface that is reactive enough to adhere to another surface, the surface energy needs to be raised.
 The molecular chains themselves that make up these polymers (as seen in the image earlier) are quite stable and require treatment to break them up in order to create a reactive surface.
-When the chains are broken they want to regain equilibrium and they attract substances to themselves which make them highly amenable to adhesion after treatment.
+When the chains are broken, they want to regain equilibrium, and they attract substances to themselves, which makes them highly amenable to adhesion after treatment.

 The treatment method of choice for polymer films is corona treatment.
 The treatment works by discharging high-voltage, high-frequency electricity from an electrode in a ceramic tube that runs the length of the roll of film being treated.
 The electricity is sent through the film to an electrically-grounded, metal roll called the treater roll, that the film is wrapped around.
 This interaction between the electrode and the metal roll creates a visible flash on the surface of the film as it moves between the two components.
 The results, however, are completely invisible to the human eye.

 What is occurring is called surface activation.
-The electricity is breaking the molecular chains on the surface of the film and creating a surface with high energy.
-The innate stability of polymers means they have an intrinsically low surface energy.
-The chains may have a relatively loose structure but the chains themselves are not easily severed.
+The electricity breaks the molecular chains on the surface of the film and creates a surface with high energy.
+The innate stability of polymers means they have intrinsically low surface energy.
+The chains may have a relatively loose structure, but the chains themselves are not easily severed.

-One of the ways surface energy is typically tested is using dyne inks.
+One of the ways surface energy is typically tested is by using dyne inks.
 Dyne inks have a plethora of drawbacks to them which you can read about here.
 For polymer films, one of the biggest reasons not to use dyne inks is their lack of sensitivity.
-When additives bloom to the surface they may only move the needle a small amount.
-This is a significant amount but dyne inks won’t be able to tell the difference.
-They often can’t even tell the difference between a treated surface and a nontreated one.
+When additives bloom to the surface, they may only move the needle a small amount.
+This is a significant amount, but dyne inks won’t be able to tell the difference.
+They often can’t even tell the difference between a treated surface and a non-treated one.

 Another aspect of treatment that needs to be closely watched is the amount of time lapsing between the application of the corona treatment and the application of the adhesive or bonding step.

-One reason for this degradation is due to that concept of molecular mobility that was briefly mentioned earlier.
+One reason for this degradation is due to the concept of molecular mobility, which was briefly mentioned earlier.
 This quality of polymers allows substances to seep into the bulk material from the surface.
-When a surface is treated it is no longer in equilibrium and the highly reactive molecules on the new, reactive surface will want to work their way down into the polymer and even out the concentration of molecules.
+When a surface is treated, it is no longer in equilibrium, and the highly reactive molecules on the new, reactive surface will want to work their way down into the polymer and even out the concentration of molecules.